projectawakening/builder-examples/README.md

 ```

 ### Step 0.2: Setting up your environment:
-This guide will walk you through setting up a local environment for running a local Anvil node, deploying world contracts using Docker, and pulling ABIs.
+This section will walk you through setting up a local environment for running a local Anvil node, deploying world contracts using Docker, and pulling ABIs.

+This will allow you to safely test smart contracts on a locally hosted world instead of risking your resources on the official world.

 ### Prerequisites
-Make sure you have the **Docker** installed on your system: [Installation Guide](https://docs.docker.com/get-docker/)
+Make sure you have **Docker** installed on your system: [Installation Guide](https://docs.docker.com/get-docker/)

 ### Step 0.3: Deploying world contracts into a local node.
 We have provided a docker compose file which bundles the running of the local node and deploying the world chain contracts to simulate the existing world.
 Run that with the command: